forkaduck/stepper/README.md

 # Stepper
 A test design for use with a hexapedal or octapedal robot.

+For most of the projects documentation have a look at the github wiki.

 ## Current prototype pinout
 Pinout of the Radiona ulx3s:
 #### Stepper Driver 1